-The implementation of this policy is led by Thaisarco's Procurement Director and Due Diligence Program Manager.
+The implementation of this policy is led by Thaisarco's Procurement Director or Due Diligence Program Manager.
 To implement this policy, Thaisarco will:

-(i) Purchase tin-bearing material from reputable suppliers with whom we pursue long-term business relationships.
-We monitor all transactions and apply Know your Counterpart (KYC) / Anti-Money (AM) Laundering/ Combating the Financing of Terrorism (CFT) procedures when onboarding a supplier and through the business relationship.

-- (ii) Implement supply chain due diligence as per Thaisarco's Procedures Manual for Responsible Supply Chains to undertake risk-based due diligence focusing on those activities in Thaisarco's supply chain where risks outlined in the previous section (Thaisarco's commitments regarding) are greatest.
+- (i) Purchase tin-bearing material from reputable suppliers with whom we pursue long-term business relationships.
+We monitor all transactions and apply Know your Counterpart (KYC) / Anti-Money (AM) Laundering/ Combating the Financing of Terrorism (CFT) procedures when onboarding a supplier and through the business relationship. - (ii) Implement supply chain due diligence as per Thaisarco's Procedures Manual for Responsible Supply Chains to undertake risk-based due diligence focusing on those activities in Thaisarco's supply chain where risks outlined in the previous section (Thaisarco's commitments regarding) are greatest.
 This Procedures Manual includes the steps undertaken as part of our KYC/AM/CFT, red flags identification, risk identification and assessment, and risk mitigation processes.
 Records of supply chain due diligence are kept for a minimum of five years. - (iii) Strive to obtain full traceability in our minerals supply chain.
-When sourcing from Burundi, Democratic Republic of Congo, Rwanda and Uganda, we require our suppliers to be members of an RMI-approved upstream assurance mechanism.
+When sourcing from Burundi, Democratic Republic of Congo, Rwanda and Uganda, we require our suppliers to be members of an RMI-approved upstream assurance mechanism or to conduct and be able to evidence an equivalent standard of assurance on their supply chain.
 When sourcing from smelters, we require our suppliers to provide evidence of conformance with the RMI Standard. - (iv) Provide sufficient resources for the implementation of this policy and communicate and train relevant employees on responsible sourcing matters. - (v) Communicate this policy to all counterparties and require counterparties to confirm their understanding of this policy. - (vi) Regularly review its practices and guidance to ensure that they remain responsive to evolving supply chain risks and undergo annual third-party audits as part of the process to maintain our RMAP Conformant Smelter Status. - (vii) Report on supply chain due diligence in line with the requirements of the OECD Guidance.